 By applying latent change score modelling, we were also able to gain insights into the interplay of prior achievement, ability self-concept, and NFC.
 For all three variables, their level at the first measurement occasion predicted changes at the second time of assessment.
 Changes in NFC could also be predicted by prior achievement (with the exception of Physics) while for changes in ability self-concept, prior achievement was only predictive for GPA and German grades.
 Furthermore, concerning correlated change, the amount of change in grades at the second measurement occasion correlated with changes in ability self-concept for GPA and all subjects, that is, changes in grades were accompanied by changes in ability self-concept and vice versa.
 This is a plausible interplay as ability self-concept is subject to change through feedback and the experience of success or failure (e.g., Marsh, Trautwein, Lüdtke, Köller, & Baumert, 2005; Spinath & Spinath, 2005).
 The same association was observable for changes in grades and NFC in German, Math and Physics.
-Thus, change in grades was accompanied by greater change in the enjoyment of and motivation for thinking, particularly in these subjects.
+Thus, change in grades was accompanied by greater change in the enjoyment of and motivation for thinking and vice versa, particularly in these subjects.
 Changes in ability self-concept and NFC, in turn, were correlated for GPA and Chemistry.
 Taken together, this lends support to self-enhancement and skill-development processes for both, ability self-concept and NFC.
 While the interplay of school performance and the ability self-concept is well-confirmed (Marsh & Craven, 2006; Marsh & O’Mara, 2008; Möller, Retelsdorf, Köller, & Marsh, 2011), to our knowledge, this has not yet been demonstrated for NFC as well.
 School achievement and NFC appear to mutually strengthen or weaken each other.
-Therfore, fostering NFC at school can therefore be an essential part of ensuring that children can develop their intellectual potential to the full.
+Therefore, fostering NFC at school can therefore be an essential part of ensuring that children can develop their intellectual potential to the full.
 The findings of Meier et al. (2014) support this assumption: for the attendance of a gifted class, the level of NFC played a pivotal role even after controlling for cognitive ability or ability self-concept.

 Limitations and further directions